Bright Future Nursery and Primary School

 The initial goal was to build a four-room schoolhouse with blackboards and desks for the students.
 MUCCO decided to build the school as they received the funds.

-In 2016 a tourist helped MUCCO buy six acres to build a permanent structure and fields for the school.
+In 2016, a tourist helped MUCCO buy six acres to build a permanent structure and fields for the school.
 The land is about 600 meters from the original location.
-Later in 2016, another tourist gave MUCCO enough money to create plans for the school and then build the foundations of the school.
-MUCCO projected it would be anywhere from five to ten years to raise funds to build the first permanent building.
+Later in 2016, another tourist gave MUCCO enough money to create plans for the school and then build the foundations.
+MUCCO projected it would take anywhere from five to ten years to raise funds to build the first permanent building.

-Click here to view all construction progress photos for the first building.
+Click here to view all the photos of the construction progress for the first building.

 The three nursery classrooms and Women’s Empowerment Center building (Finished July 2021)

 The next goal of the school was to build three nursery-age classrooms and a Women’s Empowerment Center.
-The Women’s Empowerment Center is where women from the village will be able to make and sell crafts to help support the school and their families and learn to read and write, while their children attend the Nursery School.
+In the Women’s Empowerment Center, women from the village will be able to make and sell crafts to help support the school and their families and learn to read and write while their children attend Nursery School.

-This new building will be named in honor of Nancy Wright, a long-time supporter of the school.
+This building was named in honor of Nancy Wright, a long-time school supporter.
 Nancy passed away shortly after attending the Primary School Classroom Building’s dedication on September 8, 2019.
-The people of Mubaku village have requested that the new building be named in her honor.
+The people of Mubaku village requested the new building be named in her honor.
 Read more about Nancy’s contribution to Mubaku in our November 2019 Mubaku Educational Foundation Newsletter #2.

 Contribute to the building of this facility